a-sit-plus/signum/docs/docs/features.md

 ## Signum vs. cryptography-kotlin

-Signum an Oleg Yukhnevich's cryptography-kotlin pursue different goals but their features sets overlap considerable.
+Signum and [cryptography-kotlin](https://github.com/whyoleg/cryptography-kotlin) pursue different goals but their features sets have grown to overlap considerably.
-The following table provides overview about the feature sets of Signum and cryptography-kotlin.
+The following table provides overview about what is supported by Signum and cryptography-kotlin, respectively.

 !!! tip inline end
     For a rationale behind Signum's design, see the corresponding section in the [project overview](index.md#rationale).